 "No, they just want more of it."

 "Then Russia keeps threatening to leave the World Union, for the seventeenth-thousandth time."
-Beth shook her head at Jessica.
+Beth shook her head at her teenaged friend.
 "The Azareans would never let them, but that doesn't stop them from saying they will."

 "Way more childish than your great grandfather's time, right?"